 Deficiency Reports will be sent home on any student who is performing below grade expectancy.
-This not only includes students who are doing "D" or "F" work, but also those students who are performing significantly below their ability; or when a student's attitude may be interfering with his/her grades and/or general conduct.
 Parents are encouraged to contact the teacher at school to discuss reasons and solutions.

 Parents are encouraged to check on their student's progress frequently if there are concerns about his/her progress.
-Forsyth Public Schools has implemented an online tool for parents to check on important data, such as your child's attendance and academic progress.
-This access is provided via a real-time web-portal that is linked to the school's Student Information System, PowerSchool.
+Forsyth Public Schools has implemented an online tool for parents to check on important data, such as their child's attendance and academic progress.
+This access is provided via a real-time web portal that is linked to the school's Student Information System, PowerSchool.
 You can access this information by visiting the website for Forsyth Public Schools at forsythpublicschools.org.
 Google Chrome is the preferred browser to access this data.
 Click on High School and then the link to PowerSchool.
 If the link does not work, you may also access the site at http://Forsyth.PowerSchool.com.
-To access your child's data using PowerSchool, login using the login name and temporary password provided through e-mail.
+To access your child's data using PowerSchool, log in using the login name and temporary password provided through e-mail.
 You may also call the high school at 346-2796 to obtain login information.

 Mid-term Reports will be sent home with each student at the mid-term of each quarter.
 Report Cards are sent home four times a year.
-At the end of the first three quarters, students are given their report cards to carry home to parents.
+At the end of the first three quarters, students are given their report cards to carry home to their parents.
 The last report card of the year will be mailed home.
 If there are unpaid fines, lunch charges, class bills, or lost library books, the student's report card and access to PowerSchool is held until said bill is paid or settled with the school office.